John Albion Andrew: Antislavery legal and political advocate

 After his admission to the bar, Andrew joined the Whig Party and became actively involved in the anti-slavery movement.
 As a Conscience Whig, he opposed the election of "Cotton Whig" Robert Charles Winthrop in the 1846 election for Congress, promoting Charles Sumner (over the latter's objection) as an independent candidate.
 He sat on the executive committee of Boston's first vigilance committee, an anti-slavery organization established in 1846 that was devoted to assisting escaped slaves.
 Andrew participated in the establishment in 1848 of the Free Soil Party, whose principal political goal was ending the expansion of slavery into western territories.
 The Free Soilers nominated Martin Van Buren for president; he placed third in the election, but the party was somewhat more successful at the state level, gaining seats in the state legislature and Congress.

 In 1847, Andrew, then 29 and with his law practice underway, met Eliza Jane Hersey of Hingham at an anti-slavery fair.
 They were engaged that year and married on Christmas evening in 1848.
 They had four children: John Forrester (1850), Elizabeth Loring (1852), Edith (1854), and Henry Hersey (1858).

-The Boston Vigilance Committee attracted many new members following Congressional passage of the federal Fugitive Slave Act of 1850, which required law enforcement officials and citizens of free states as well as slave states to aid in the recovery of fugitive slaves.
-Andrew sat on a sub-committee that handled the legal defense of individuals accused of being fugitive slaves.
+The Boston Vigilance Committee attracted many new members following congressional passage of the federal Fugitive Slave Act of 1850, which required law enforcement officials and citizens of free states as well as slave states to aid in the recovery of fugitive slaves.
+Andrew sat on a subcommittee that handled the legal defense of individuals accused of being fugitive slaves.
 He was also a regular attendee at meetings of the "Bird Club", a political group organized by businessman Francis Bird.
 Its members were mainly anti-slavery ex-Whigs, described by Samuel Gridley Howe as "straight & impractical republicans".
 Bird Club members would dominate the state's political establishment into the 1870s.
 Andrew's political activity was otherwise minimal, as he was devoted to his growing law practice and family, which was settled in Hingham.
 By 1855, his practice was sufficiently successful that he also purchased a house on Charles Street in Boston.

 In 1854, Andrew became personally involved in the highly publicized fugitive slave case of Anthony Burns, defending one of the men who was arrested for trying to rescue Burns from the ship on which he was being held.
 Anger over that year's passage of the Kansas-Nebraska Act (which overturned the limitation of slavery's expansion under the Missouri Compromise of 1820) revitalized the Free Soil movement.
 He once defended a poor mixed race man on a murder charge at the Norfolk County Courthouse, pro bono.